Gormanston College: Sport

 A golf course, a six-lane 400 meter race track, an indoor sports complex with four multipurpose sports courts, a 25-yard indoor swimming pool and other sports facilities are in the college.
 The school takes part in sports such as GAA, soccer, rugby, tennis, badminton and sailing.
 Teams from the school won the Senior D Leinster (GAA) title in 2014 and the North Dublin Junior (rugby) league in 2012.
-Gormanston College won the Leinster Rugby senior development shield champions, defeating Tullamore College 22-20 in Donneybrook stadium on 16 May 2016.
+Gormanston College won the Leinster Rugby senior development shield champions, defeating Tullamore College 22–20 in Donneybrook stadium on 16 May 2016.
 They followed this up by reaching the Vinny Murray cup in both 2017 and 2019.
-After defeats in the McMullen shield in 2018 to Ardscoil Na Trinoide and Gorey Community School in the McMullen cup in 2019, the senior team captured the Division 2A league in 2019 beat Wilson’s Hospital in the final.
+After defeats in the McMullen shield in 2018 to Ardscoil Na Trinoide and Gorey Community School in the McMullen cup in 2019, the senior team captured the Division 2A league in 2019 beat Wilson's Hospital in the final.

 Other functions

 During the school holidays the college plays host to the Irish beekeepers' summer school and the Stageworks Ireland Drama summer school.
-It also plays host to The National Basketball Camp that has been running for the last 32 years.
-The "Gormanston Camp", as it is now known, moved from Dungarvan 5 years ago and hosts basketball players from all over the country.
+It also plays host to the "National Basketball Camp".